The Museum will be open again from 1st April.

 The Museum was opened in 2004 by special guest Peter Purves.

 Launched at the 1974 Car Show, the company folded in 1975 but what's the story behind Saxmundham's very own sports car manufacturer?

 Come and find out.

 Jennifer (Jenny) Toombs was an internationally acclaimed artist, famous for her hand-drawn stamps and first-day covers which were issued in over 50 countries.

 She lived in Benhall for many years but suddenly and peacefully passed away at home on April 2, 2018.

-We have created a tribute to this muched loved and missed lady.
+We have a tribute to this much loved and missed lady.

 Following a recent assessment it was shown that due to the nature of the building our Accessiblity is not very good for some potential visitors, if you would like to know more please use this link.